-4. In line with the priorities of the Council of Europe, the overarching objective of the past years in the field of children's rights was to promote the effective implementation of existing legal standards in member States.
-This chapter describes in which areas this objective has been met and where there is potential for further efforts.
+In line with the priorities of the Council of Europe, the overarching objective of recent years in the field of children's rights has been to promote the effective implementation of existing legal standards in member states.
+This section describes in which areas this objective has been met and where further efforts are necessary.

-5. While the pace of setting new legal standards has been reduced during this Strategy period (see figure 1), during this period the Committee of Ministers adopted four, highly relevant Recommendations concerning children directly:
+While the pace of setting new legal standards has been reduced during this Strategy period (see Figure 1), the Committee of Ministers nonetheless adopted four highly relevant recommendations concerning children directly:

-- Recommendation CM/Rec(2012)2 on the participation of children and young people under the age of 18; - Recommendation CM/Rec(2012)10 on the protection of child and young athletes from dangers associated with migration; - Recommendation CM/Rec(2013)2 on ensuring full inclusion of children and young persons with disabilities into society; - Recommendation CM/Rec(2015)4 on child re-location.
+- ▶ Recommendation CM/Rec(2012)2 on the participation of children and young people under the age of 18; - Recommendation CM/Rec(2012)10 on the protection of child and young athletes from dangers associated with migration; - Recommendation CM/Rec(2013)2 on ensuring full inclusion of children and young persons with disabilities into society; - ▶ Recommendation CM/Rec(2015)4 on preventing and resolving disputes on child relocation.